VA Maryland Health Care System

 - Up to two visitors for end-of-life care and decision making;

 - One escort for patients being discharged from inpatient care;

-- One escort for medically compromised outpatients for oncology, radiation oncology or another specialty care clinic appointment;
+- One escort for medically compromised outpatients with a scheduled, onsite clinic appointment;

 - One visitor who has been asked by the inpatient care team to attend and be part of the treatment and discharge planning process.

-- By completing and signing the refill request slip you received with your prescription and using the mailing label that was included to send it in to one of our two pharmacies.
+• Complete and sign the refill request slip you received with your prescription and use the mailing label that was included to send it in to one of our two pharmacies.

 Important Telephone Numbers